nicol-777/FoodHygieneApp/docs/implementation.md

-To ensure uninterrupted access to data, the app includes a backup data-loading feature.
+To ensure continuous access to data, the app includes a backup data-loading mechanism.
 If the primary API is temporarily unavailable, the app loads data from a local GeoJSON file.
 This backup option ensures the app remains functional and continues to provide critical information to users.